 In 1962, some members of the ITU decided to set up a radio club at the 5th floor of the first ITU building built one year earlier at Geneva, Switzerland.
 Some years later, an attempt to move the station at the 19th floor of the building built in 1970 failed, because not all members of ITU appreciated to see all these antennas on their roof.
 Even here there is no miracle !

 4U1ITU began emission on June 10, 1962 at noon, Greenwich time.
-The picture displayed at right shows the station as it was at the end '70s starring at foreground a Yaesu FT-101ZD HF transceiver with WARC bands.
+The picture displayed below at center shows the station as it was at the end '70s starring at foreground a Yaesu FT-101ZD HF transceiver with WARC bands.

 The access to the shack is open to all licensed amateurs respecting the internal rule : to provide a valid amateur license, know how to use the equipment at disposal (you will be trained), confirming all QSO by QSL, and update the logbook.
 A station log must also be filled because the equipment has sometimes suffered of intense use.

 Today, if you want to operate from 4U1ITU, contact simply the radio club manager by e-mail or searching the ITU phone number in the yellow pages.
 If you want to use the station during a contest, Luc, I1YRL, one of his QSL manager, could tell you that there is a waiting list exceeding 6 months.
 In all cases, have fun at 4U1ITU !

 In watching the first space missions at TV and the equipment used by NASA to communicate with satellites and soon with the crews on orbit around Earth, it was the opportunity for some radio amateurs to experiment the first equipments dedicated to space communication.